 German Shepherds are a terrible choice for those who suffer from allergies or don’t like the thought of dog hair covering everything they own.
 Malinois aren’t “hypoallergenic” by any means, but because they have shorter hair and shed less, they’ll irritate allergy sufferers less.

 Do you have a Belgian Malinois or a German Shepherd?
-Where do you stand on the Belgian Malinois Vs German Shepherd debate?
+Where do you stand on the Malinois Vs GSD debate?

 Have you been happy with your choice?
 We’d love to hear your thoughts about these two breeds.

-Let us know about your experiences and your stance on the Belgian Malinois Vs German Shepherd debate in the comments below.
+Let us know about your experiences with the Belgian Malinois and German Shepherd in the comments below.

 You May Also Be Interested In: